telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/interaction/drag-events-between-schedulers.md

 ---
-title: Drag and Drop events between Schedulers
+title: Drag and Drop Events between Schedulers
-page_title: Drag and Drop events between Schedulers | Kendo UI Scheduler
+page_title: Drag and Drop Events between Schedulers | Kendo UI Scheduler
-description: "Learn how to implement drag and drop functionality in a Kendo UI Scheduler widget."
+description: "Learn how to implement the drag-and-drop functionality in a Kendo UI Scheduler widget."
 slug: howto_drag-events-between-schedulers_scheduler
 ---

-# Add Controls to Custom Editor
+# Drag and Drop Events between Schedulers

-The example below demonstrates how to implement drag and drop functionality in a Kendo UI Scheduler widget.
+The following example demonstrates how to implement the drag-and-drop functionality in a Kendo UI Scheduler.

 ###### Example